laravel/nova-docs/3.0/resources/fields.md

 Currency::make('Price'),
 ```

-You may override the currency per-field by using the `currency` method:
+You may override the currency on a per-field basis using the `currency` method:

 ```php
 Currency::make('Price')->currency('EUR'),